senadev42/atwitterscraper/Readme.md

 A hosted version of this api using render's free tier can be found at https://atwitterscraper.onrender.com with the swagger api documentation hosted at https://atwitterscraper.onrender.com/api-docs.

-This version is limited in that it will take time to spin up since render spins down servers after a period of inactivity, so it will not start automatically.
+This version is **limited** in that
+- it will take time to spin up since render spins down servers after a period of inactivity, so it will not start automatically.

-Alternatively.
-You can set it up on your own:
+- limited ci/cd + no access to the shell means puppeteer doesn't have access to chromium on the render server without doing some truly hacky stuff.

+While /api/tweets will serve tweets scraped so far on the hosted version, to do a full test it will have be setup locally or on a controlled enviroment.

 ### Setup